exercism/go/exercises/practice/pig-latin/.approaches/map-lookups-with-generics/content.md

 The approach imports the `strings` package so it can use [`strings.Builder`][builder] as an efficient way to build the output string.

-This approach starts be defining a void [type][type] that will be used in the package.
+This approach starts be defining a void [type][types] that will be used in the package.

 Several [map][map]s for then defined for looking up vowels and special letter combinations.
 The maps have an empty struct as the type for their values.